Updated 16 August 2021

 UK Parliament Business, Energy and Industrial Strategy Committee (BEIS) Inquiry on Forced labour in UK value chains.
 The Inquiry explored the extent to which businesses in the UK are exploiting the forced labour of Uyghurs.
 Launched 18 September 2020.

 Sanctions on Solar Suppliers.
 On 20 June 2021, the White House announced a series of sanctions on solar imports implicated in Uyghur forced labor, including a Withhold Release Order (WRO) on silica-based products made by Hoshine Silicon Industry Company, and five additions to the export-control Entity List.
-The Xinjiang Production and Construction Corps (XPCC) was sanctioned for the fourth time since October 2019.
+The Xinjiang Production and Construction Corps (XPCC) also known as the Bingtuan, was sanctioned for the fourth time since October 2019.

 Genocide determination.
 On 19 January 2021, the U.S. State Department determined that since at least March 2017, the People’s Republic of China (PRC) has committed crimes against humanity and ongoing genocide against the predominantly Muslim Uyghurs and other ethnic and religious minority groups in Xinjiang, the systematic attempt to destroy Uyghurs by the Chinese party-state.

 Uyghur Human Rights Policy Act.
-In historic first, Uyghur Human Rights Policy Act became law.
+In a historic first, the Uyghur Human Rights Policy Act is enacted.
 Requires Magnitsky human rights sanctions on Chinese officials responsible for gross human rights crimes and five comprehensive reports to Congress.
 (17 June 2020)

 Import bans.
-The U.S. banned the import of all cotton and tomato products produced in East Turkistan on account of forced labor on 13 January 2021.
+The U.S. has banned the import of all cotton and tomato products produced in East Turkistan on account of forced labor on 13 January 2021.
 Earlier, the U.S. banned the import of all cotton and cotton products produced by the Xinjiang Production and Construction Corps (XPCC), the single biggest contributor to Uyghur forced labour in East Turkistan, on 2 December 2020.
 Starting in September 2019, the U.S. also banned imports from 9 other companies and government enterprises.
+In total, starting in October 2019, the U.S. has banned imports from 11 companies and government enterprises, in addition to the region-wide cotton and tomato ban.

 Export bans based on human rights violations.
-The U.S. has banned all exports to 48 companies and police departments “implicated in human rights violations and abuses in the implementation of China’s campaign of repression, mass arbitrary detention, and high-technology surveillance against Uyghurs, Kazakhs, and other members of Muslim minority groups in the XUAR.”
+The U.S. has banned high-tech exports to 64 companies and police departments “implicated in human rights violations and abuses in the implementation of China’s campaign of repression, mass arbitrary detention, and high-technology surveillance against Uyghurs, Kazakhs, and other members of Muslim minority groups in the XUAR.”
 Announced in October 2019, June 2020, and July 2020.
 See below for details.
+The bans were imposed by the Commerce Department in a series of announcements from October 2019 through July 2021.

 Xinjiang Supply Chain Business Advisory.
-Four U.S. government departments jointly issued a detailed advisory for businesses regarding China’s brutal human rights abuses against Uyghurs and other Muslim Turkic peoples, including operating dystopian surveillance systems and employing the contemptible practice of forced labor.
-The business advisory highlights the risks for U.S. companies, individuals, and other organizations when dealing with entities involved in these human rights abuses.
-(1 July 2020)
+On 13 July, 2021, six U.S. government departments jointly issued a detailed advisory for businesses warning of a “high risk of violating U.S. law” regarding imports from companies implicated in China’s brutal human rights abuses against Uyghurs and other Muslim Turkic peoples, including operating dystopian surveillance systems and employing the contemptible practice of forced labor.
+The Advisory updates a previous Advisory issued 1 July 2020.

 Visa bans on officials.
-The U.S. announced that it was imposing visa restrictions on officials responsible for or complicit in human rights violations, and called on the government of China to end the repression.
-(8 October 2019).
+In October 2019, the U.S. announced visa restrictions on officials responsible for or complicit in human rights violations, and called on the government of China to end the repression.

 Global Magnitsky human rights sanctions.
-In July 2020, the U.S. imposed a visa ban and asset freeze on 6 officials and two government agencies, including the Party Secretary of Xinjiang and the heads of the police and the Xinjiang Production and Construction Corps (XPCC).
+Between July 2020 and March 2021, the U.S. imposed visa bans and asset freezes on 8 officials and 2 government agencies, including the Party Secretary of Xinjiang and the heads of the police and the Xinjiang Production and Construction Corps (XPCC).

 Civil society actions and public statements: